Renormalization in Lorenz maps -- completely invariant sets and periodic orbits: Abstract

 \section{Abstract}

 The paper deals with dynamics of expanding Lorenz maps, which appear in a natural way as Poincar\`e maps in geometric models of well-known Lorenz attractor.
-We study connections between periodic points, completely invariant sets and renormalizations.
-We show that in general, renormalization cannot be fully characterized by a completely invariant set, however there are various situations when such characterization is possible.
-This way we provide a better insight into the structure of renormalizations in Lorenz maps, correcting some gaps existing in the literature and completing to some extent the description of possible dynamics in this important field of study.
+Using both analytical and symbolic approaches, we study connections between periodic points, completely invariant sets and renormalizations.
+We show that some renormalizations may be connected with completely invariant sets while some others don't.
+We provide an algorithm to detect the renormalizations that can be recovered from completely invariant sets.
+Furthermore, we discuss the importance of distinguish one-side and double-side preimage.
+This way we provide a better insight into the structure of renormalizations in Lorenz maps.
+These relations remained unnoticed in the literature, therefore we are correcting some gaps existing in the literature, improving and completing to some extent the description of possible dynamics in this important field of study.